eiji03aero/til/TASKS.md

 # Tasks for the web page
 ## Backlog
-- [ ] rewrite px with rem
-- [ ] when page opened, scroll up to the top
-- [ ] unify use of media query
 - [ ] add router functionality
   - create anchor element utility
     - accepts href